learn-co-curriculum/java-mod-4-optional/README.md

 ### Retrieving Values

-There are several ways of gettiing a value from an `Optional` object.
+There are several ways of getting a value from an `Optional` object.
 The 3 main ways of getting values from optionals are:

 - `get`